apexfarm/ApexDI/README.md

 ### Apex Database Context

-It is much easier to use the [Apex Database Context](https://github.com/apexfarm/ApexDatabaseContext) library with this Apex DI.
+It is much easier to use the [Apex Database Context](https://github.com/apexfarm/ApexDatabaseContext) library with this Apex DI library.
 Just register the `DBContext` and `DBRepository` as below:

 ```java
 DI.IServiceProvider provider = new DI.ServiceCollection()